Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 What Is Themify?

-However, Themify primarily operates as a WordPress club, meaning you can pay a yearly subscription in return for access to all of its products — a popular way for people who run multiple websites to purchase WordPress products.
+However, Themify primarily operates as a WordPress club, meaning you can pay one flat fee for access to all of Themify’s themes and plugins — a popular way for people who run multiple websites to purchase WordPress products.

 WordPress clubs, such as Themify, are popular for plenty of reasons.
 If you’re a site-building professional, you get to offer your clients a wide range of options; if you’re a hobbyist site builder, you can try out your website in a number of guises before settling on a favorite.